Efficient representation of spatio-temporal data using cylindrical shearlets: Introduction

 Some of the authors of this paper have recently shown that one can successfully address the undersampled reconstruction problem in dynamic CT by taking advantage of appropriate sparse data representations~\cite{bubba2020sparse}.
 In particular, 3-dimensional shearlets were successfully applied to develop an improved algorithm for the reconstruction of 2-dimensional time frames in sparse dynamic tomography by exploiting their superior approximation properties of 3-dimensional data.
 However, their method does not apply directly to the `full' dynamic CT problem of reconstructing 3-dimensional time frames, that is, 4-dimensional data.
 To deal with such task, here we introduce cylindrical shearlets on $L^2(\R^4)$ as a collection of well-localized waveforms ranging over multiple scales, locations and orientations on $\R^4$.
 To better adapt the geometry of this representation to the characteristics of spatio-temporal data - under the simplifying assumptions that such data are dominated by hyper-surface discontinuities in the three spatial coordinates - we will assume that our representation has directional sensitivity with respect to the 3 spatial coordinates but not along the time coordinate.

 Our main theoretical result in this paper is that this new construction provides highly sparse representations for the class of 4-dimensional cylindrical cartoon-like functions - the simplified model we adopt for spatio-temporal data - outperforming more conventional representations.
 Next, to illustrate the potential of our new construction in numerical applications, we consider a problem of undersampled reconstruction in dynamic tomography using synthetic data.
-Our numerical results show that our algorithm for dynamic CT reconstruction based on cylindrical shearlets outperforms a similar method based on conventional wavelets.
+Our numerical results show that our algorithm for dynamic CT reconstruction based on cylindrical shearlets improves the reconstruction quality as compared to similar methods based on conventional wavelets.

 Finally, we remark that shearlets have been already applied in (2d+1) video applications.
 For instance, conventional 3d-shearlets were employed in~\cite{NL2012} to provide efficient video representations and, more recently, to detect relevant space-time features of videos in~\cite{Malafronte2018}.
 However, the cylindrical shearlets we consider in this paper are derived from a very different construction that handles spatial and temporal coordinates with different geometric sensitivities.
 As already indicated by some of the authors in~\cite{LPGE00} and further argued in this paper, this construction entails distinct mathematical properties with respect to conventional shearlets and significant potential advantages in the context of spatio-temporal data.